EvidenceBackedPoliticalBeliefs/UnitedKingdom/ShouldWeTryToChemicalReverseHomosexuality.md

 - Intellectual disability
 - Tic disorders (including Tourette's syndrome)

-Importantly these disorders are only considered disorders when occurring an *incompatible* society.
+Importantly these disorders are only considered disorders when occurring in an *incompatible* society.
 I will examine a few here, hopefully sufficient to clarify the definition.

 #### Dyslexia
 Someone with dyslexia will have substantial issues functioning in a society dominated by the written language.
 That same person living in an agrarian society, with very infrequent (or non-existent) use of the written language would be indistinguishable from any other person.
 Their subjective experience of the mental illness would be non-existent.
 From their point of view their brain has the same exact structure as every other member of their community.

 #### Autism spectrum disorder
-Many of the traits associated with autism - social communication, preference for routine, sensory sensitivity, intense focus on specific interests - become disabling in a society built around rapid social signaling, ambiguous norms, constant sensory stimulation, and high demands for flexible, multitasking behavior.
+Many of the traits associated with autism - social communication, preference for routine, sensory sensitivity, intense focus on specific interests - become disabling in a society built around rapid social signaling, ambiguous norms, constant sensory stimulation, and high demands for flexible, multitasking behaviour.

 It's not hard to imagine that a society could be crafted in which